andsens/bootstrap-vz/bootstrapvz/providers/docker/README.rst

 Provider
 ~~~~~~~~

--  ``dockerfile``: Inline dockerfile that should be appended to
+-  ``dockerfile``: List of Dockerfile instructions that should be appended to
-   the one created by the bootstrapper.
+   the ones created by the bootstrapper.
    ``optional``

 -  ``labels``: Labels that should be added to the dockerfile.